-The Company has entered into settlement agreements with all of the defendants in the above referenced litigations except Ubiquity Inc. and Honeywell International Inc. which remain pending.
-A conditional payment of \$150,000 in one settlement has not yet been recognized as revenue because the terms of the conditional payment have not been satisfied
+During the three months ended September 30, 2024 and 2023, the Company did not enter into any settlement agreements with defendants.
+During the nine months ended September 30, 2024 and 2023, the Company entered into settlement agreements with defendants resulting in aggregate settlements payments of \$100,000 and \$820,000, respectively.
+A conditional payment of \$150,000 in one settlement has not yet been recognized as revenue because the terms of the conditional payment have not been satisfied.